SSI BENEFITS – WHAT YOU NEED TO KNOW

 If you don’t receive your electronic payment on its due date, then call the SSA immediately at their toll-free number, 1-800-772-1213.

 If you receive an electronic payment that you know isn’t due to you, have your bank return it to the U.S. Treasury Department.
+Do not keep it and believe the SSA will never know.
+At some point, they will figure it out and you will have to pay the money back.

 RETURNING SSI PAYMENTS THAT ARE NOT CORRECT

 Most of the time, your SSI payment will be for the correct amount.
-However, if you receive more money than usual, you should call your local Social Security office.
+However, if you receive more money than usual, then call your local Social Security office.
 The local office will explain whether or not the money is actually due to you and correct.
 If it is not correct, then they can tell you how you can return it.

-You must return any extra money you aren’t supposed to get.
+You must return any extra money you aren’t supposed to have.
 This is true even if it is not your fault that you got the money.
 Many people assume that SSA does not make mistakes and so the money belongs to them.
 If you know that it is not your money, then you are responsible to return it to the SSA.

 COST OF LIVING ADJUSTMENTS